Privileged Access Management Integration

 Case 2

-Use of named credential to store PAM authentication details like PAM User Credentials (In case an individual PAM credentials to be used to authenticate with PAM system).
+Use a named credential to store the PAM authentication details like the PAM user credentials.
+This is useful when you use individual PAM credentials for the PAM system access.

 -

-Script when executed prompts to enter PAM user details:
+The script that prompts you to enter PAM user details:

 sh getcreds.sh -k CredKey pamuser:user pampassword:password